ajayrakde/Builder-vibe-landing/README.md

 ## Saleor Sample Backend

-A minimal Django-based GraphQL API is provided in the `saleor_backend/` folder.
-It exposes two fields — `hello` and `products` — and can be used as a starting point for integrating a Saleor backend.
+A Django-based GraphQL API is provided in the `saleor_backend/` folder.
+It now includes the standard Django admin panel so you can manage products.

 ### Running the Backend